Nancy L. Flaherty, MS, CDP

 Continued supportive consultation as needed for caregiver families.

 COVID-19 Update: In-person meetings and workshops are not currently being held.
 Teleconference and FaceTime meetings are available.
 Please contact us if you are interested in setting up a teleconsult or if you want us to notify you when workshops can safely be held again.

-Caring for a loved one is hard, and the challenges are amplified during the pandemic and the holiday season.
+Caring for a loved one is hard, and the challenges are amplified during the pandemic.
+I

 Caregivers may not be comfortable bringing new persons into their home during the pandemic.
-They can’t visit a loved one in person in a facility, or their visits may be limited.
-The holidays bring extra stress as families adjust to the reality that celebrations may be different this year.
+They may not be able to visit a loved one in person in a facility, or their visits may be limited.

 “The most important thing to know is that you aren’t alone,” says Nancy Flaherty, MS, CDP, president of Flaherty Senior Consulting.
 She is available to help navigate these unusual times.